andrew-wharton/google-closure-compiler-resources/README.md

 compress javascript using the Google Closure [compiler] (https://developers.google.com/closure/compiler/).

-The current version only supports minification and compilation of JavaScript files as part of static resources processing.
+The current version supports minification and compilation of JavaScript files as part of static resources processing.
-Other features (such as CSS processing) of the Google Closure Compiler are not supported.
+Other features (such as Linter or CSS processing) of Google Closure Tools are not supported.

 Settings
 --------